Hananalganas/Social-Media-Analysis/README.md

-#Social Media Analysis
+# Social Media Analysis

 A beginner SQL project completed during Tuwaiq Academy training .

-#About
+# About

 Analyzing social media data such as users, posts, likes, and hashtags using SQL .

-#Skills Practiced
+# Skills Practiced

--SELECT
+- SELECT
--JOIN
+- JOIN
--GROUP BY
+- GROUP BY
--Aggregate Functions
+- Aggregate Functions
--Subqueries
+- Subqueries